buying-a-house-to-renovate-living-room-north-facing

 4 things to consider when buying a property to renovate

 Brisbane couple Roisin and Zac bought their first home in 2018.
 New to renovating, they made their Geebungalow Instagram account to keep family and friends updated on their home improvements – and caught the attention of budding renovators across Australia.
-Fast forward to today, the couple has amassed more than 50,000 followers, and are working on their second renovation project in Toowoomba – not bad for a couple of first-timers!
+Fast forward to today, and a couple of renovation projects later - the young Queenslanders have amassed a large following for their conisdered approach to renovating.
+Not bad for a couple of first-timers!

-We’ve teamed up with Roisin and Zac to find out their top tips for buying a renovator’s delight.
+In this article, Roisin and Zac give their top tips for buying a renovator’s delight.

 There are common things everyone considers when buying a house: location, size, number of bedrooms and bathrooms, proximity to transport and schools – the list goes on.
 But there are a few additional things you’ll want to look out for when you want to renovate a home.